siacus/flourishing-i-challenge/README.md

 Other co-authors related to this project: Giuseppe Porro, Marcello Carammia, Andrea Vezzulli.

 ## Project Summary
 [The Human Flourishing Program](https://hfh.fas.harvard.edu) is a research initiative whose goal is to study and promote human flourishing across a broad spectrum of life domains, integrating interdisciplinary research in social sciences, philosophy, psychology, and other fields.
 The [Global Flourishing Study](https://hfh.fas.harvard.edu/global-flourishing-study) (GFS), a five-year traditional longitudinal data collection on approximately 200,000 participants from 20+ geographically and culturally diverse countries and territories, measures global human flourishing in six areas: Happiness and life satisfaction; Mental and physical health; Meaning and purpose; Character and virtue; Close social relationships and Material and financial stability.

+## Our Approach

 The Geography of Human Flourishing research plan is to analyze Harvard’s collection of 10 billion geolocated tweets from 2010 to mid-2023 in view of the six areas identified by the GFS.
-The project applies fine-tuned large language models (LLMs) to extract 46 human flourishing dimensions across the six areas, generate high-resolution spatio-temporal indicators.
+The project applies <a>fine-tuned large language models (LLMs)> https://arxiv.org/abs/2411.00890 </a> to extract 46 human flourishing dimensions across the six areas, generate high-resolution spatio-temporal indicators.
+The project will apply large language models, to extract 46 human flourishing dimensions across the six areas of human flourishing, generate high-resolution spatio-temporal indicators and produce interactive tools to visualize and analyze the result.
 For the Spatial AI-Challenge 2024, the project analyzes a subset of 2.2 billion tweets geolocalized in the USA and generates  interactive visualization tools.

 Given the scalability challenge, this project analyzes in parallel also the so-called *migration mood* and the perception of *corruption*.
 Well-being, migration mood and corruption are topics that are tradionally studied in couples (migration mood vs happiness; migration and corruption; corruption and well-being).
 This research project will study the interplay of these three large areas of research.

 ## The Twitter Dataset